Poland says extremist planned to blow up parliament

 "He carried out reconnaissance in the neighbourhood of the Sejm (parliament).
 This building was to be the target of the attack.
 He collected explosives and materials for detonation," Krason said.

-Polish society is deeply polarised between liberals and those who believe the country is neglecting its Catholic roots and succumbing to foreign influence.
+Poland has no experience of militant violence in its modern history.
+Society is though deeply polarised between supporters of liberal values and those who believe the country is neglecting its Catholic roots and succumbing to foreign influence.

-Most right-wing groups renounce violence, but some on the margins are more radical.
-A rally in the capital, Warsaw, this month by right-wing nationalists turned violent, when youths in the crowd started throwing flares and stones at police.
+Earlier this month, a rally in the capital, Warsaw, by right-wing nationalists turned violent, when youths in the crowd started throwing flares and stones at police.

-Prosecutors produced evidence suggesting the unidentified suspect was planning a sophisticated attack.
+Earlier on Tuesday, prosecutors said they had initiated legal proceedings against the bomb plot suspect on November 5 and that Poland's Internal Security Agency would handle the case.

-They showed reporters photographs of pistols and bags of ammunition which they said he had bought in Poland and in Belgium.
-They also showed several vehicle licence plates, both Polish and foreign, which they said had been found among his belongings.
+"The case looks very serious," Pawel Gras, a government spokesman, told TOK FM radio station.
+"We know that the possible targets were to be the president, the parliament and the government."